EU, EEA and Swiss Students

 If you are living in the UK with one or both parents/grandparents/step-parent, and they are working in the UK, then you may be eligible for Student Finance as the ‘child of an EEA Migrant Worker’.
 ‘Child’ is defined as the child or grandchild of the EEA Worker who is under 21 years old, or over 21 and still financially dependent on the EEA Worker.

-You will need to provide evidence of your parent’s or partner’s work and relationship.
-See the details below for what evidence is required.
+You will need to provide evidence of your parent's or partner's employment and your relationship to them.
+See the details below for the required evidence.

 If you were ordinarily resident in England by 1 September of the first year that you started your course, you can apply during your course.
 If you become a Migrant Worker part way through any academic year, you may be assessed to receive a pro-rata reduced amount of maintenance loan, and grants for dependants if applicable, for that academic year.